aws-samples/eks-workshop/content/intermediate/241_pixie/deploy_pixie.md

 ### Deploy Pixie

-Deploy Pixie to the `eksworkshop-eksctl` cluster using the CLI:
+Deploy the hosted version of Pixie to the `eksworkshop-eksctl` cluster using the CLI:

 ```bash
 px deploy --cluster_name eksworkshop-eksctl --pem_memory_limit=1Gi